ramgopalcheedu/challenges/back-end/README.md

 please donâ€™t sweat it.

 ## Submitting your solution
-You have to options to submit your solutions:
+You have two options to submit your solutions:

 1. Email the solution to challenges@yieldstreet.com in a zip archive.
 2. If you prefer to use GitHub, fork the `challenges` repo to a **private** repo on your personal GitHub account, and